harry-pap/spreadsheets-challenge/README.md

 ## Implementation
 Each expression is parsed into a binary syntax tree, which is evaluated from the left bottom up(Post-Order traversal).
-If no numeric operators are in place then each function is added as the left child of the enclosing function, effectively emulating the linked list of function calls.
+If no numeric operators are in place then each function is added as the left child of the enclosing function, effectively emulating the stack of function calls.

 ### Arithmetic operators
 When arithmetic operators are involved, two variables(pointers) are used to track root(lowest priority operation) and